Skip to content

 Photo Credit: Deborah Madison’s In My Kitchen

-This recipe from vegetarian cookbook author Deborah Madison brings so much of what we love about spring together on one plate: asparagus, arugula and hard-boiled eggs.
+This recipe from vegetarian cookbook author Deborah Madison brings so much of what we love about spring together on one plate: asparagus, arugula, and hard-boiled eggs.
 If you don’t have a grill, you can roast the asparagus for a similar charred effect.

-5. Salmon Citrus Salad with Avocado from How Sweet Eats
+5. Salmon Citrus Salad with Avocado

 Any oranges will do in this festive salad, but blood oranges are sweet and beautiful, and their citrus zing works really well here.
 Broiled salmon is so easy to make and adds substance (and nutrition!) to this super-bright dish.

-6. The Best Healthy Carrot Cake from Ambitious Kitchen
+6. The Best Healthy Carrot Cake

 We couldn’t not include dessert, especially one that looks like this.
 Loaded with beta-carotene, which helps the body create Vitamin A, this paleo-friendly and gluten-free cake is basically a must before your next optometrist appointment.
 We love that the only form of sugar in the cake itself comes from maple syrup; if you’re trying to watch your sugar intake, go easy on the frosting.
 We think this would work perfectly as a naked cake (i.e. with only the inner layers of frosting).